Lemoncode/master-frontend-lemoncode/07-cloud/03-docker/06-heroku-one-dyno/README.md

 npm run start:local-db
 ```

+> We have not any members from Facebook organisation in backend, but we just run front and back in one Nodejs process.

 - This means that we don't need any cors configuration in `front` nor `back`.
 But we need a way to clone front repository in Dockerfile and build front project.
 That is, we need permissions to clone front repository, an ssh key:

 ```bash